 He asked about life in America.
 I tried to make him feel good by (truthfully) explaining how the American diet is horrible and that the food isn’t fresh.
 While fish eaten in the village is caught that day, even the freshest fish in America is flash-frozen.
 I explained how that- and our dependence on cars causes high obesity rates.

-I also told him how central Pointe Noire is as/more expensive than any American city except perhaps New York City or San Francisco.
+I also told him how central Pointe Noire is as/more expensive than many American cities.
 He was pleasantly surprised and asked if I had a car.
 I said yes, but it is an old one.
 He said that having a car in Congo will give you many wives.
 A new car in Congo costs at least $20,000 USD- much more than the US due to import costs and taxes.
 I explained that in Los Angeles, people judge you based on what type of car you have.
 He laughed and said materialism must be the same around the world- but it manifests itself differently.
 I laughed back.

 I then showed him pictures of Los Angeles, my office in El Segundo, my college in St. Louis and my family.
 He could not believe that my grandpa could be 94, as he had never heard of anyone living that long.

 The chief said America looks beautiful but he is scared of “your gun problem”.
 Funny how someone who lived through the Great Congo War and living just 2 miles from the conflict zone of Cabinda is afraid of the guns in America.
 I do not know the murder/crime/gun violence rates in Congo and how it compares to that of the US.
 What is certain is that international media covers the mass shootings in America (Parkland was all over the news) and that gives America a dangerous reputation.